Ngā Panonitanga o Te Mahere ā Rohe

 Urban Plan Change 6

-This plan change supports housing choice and supply by introducing a number of changes, including:
+This plan change supports housing choice and supply by introducing several changes, including:

-• A new Medium Density Residential zone in Gisborne City that specifically enables duplexes and terraced housing
+• A new Medium Density Residential zone in Gisborne City that specifically enables duplexes, terraced housing and apartments

 • A new Mixed Use zone enabling dwellings in combination with commercial uses